mangushev/intent_slot/README.md

-# Intent slot model used in artificial assistant in the bank or similar industry.
+# Intent slot model used in artificial assistant in the bank or similar industry

 This is an implementation of "BERT for Joint Intent Classification and Slot Filling" - arXiv:1902.10909v1  [cs.CL]  28 Feb 2019.